 Instant Pot Ground Beef

-Preparing ground beef in the instant pot is so easy!
+Preparing ground beef in the Instant Pot is so easy!
 It is probably my favorite kitchen short cut.
-I simply take the ground beef directly from the deep freezer and put it in the instant pot.
+You can read about my other Favorite Farm Kitchen Tools here.
+I simply take the ground beef directly from the deep freezer and put it in the Instant Pot.
 I use the manual setting for 30 minutes.
-The ground beef comes out of the instant pot looking like you browned it on the stovetop.
+The ground beef comes out of the Instant Pot looking like you browned it on the stovetop.
 Preparing ground beef in the Instant Pot has changed my kitchen life for the better.
 I am the kind of cook who often forgets to take the meat out of the freezer the night before, or even in the morning.
 In fact, I am sitting here right now and realizing that I have no meat out for supper.
 Instant Pot to the rescue!

 Of course, you don’t need to be a farmer’s wife to have emergency casseroles.
 You are welcome to rename it anything you please.
 For example, if you are a nurse, you could call it Italian Style Nurse’s Emergency Casserole.